Free Alternatives to Franklin Gothic

 Use Cases

-Franklin Gothic excels in:
+Franklin Gothic excels in numerous applications:

-- Headlines and display: Bold weights command attention
+- Headlines and display: Bold weights command attention on any page

 - Editorial design: Classic newspaper and magazine typography

-- Advertising: Authoritative voice for marketing materials
+- Advertising: Authoritative voice for marketing and promotional materials

-- Sports branding: Strong, athletic character
+- Sports branding: Strong, athletic character suits competitive contexts

 Finding Free Alternatives